Applying for Financial Aid

 Create an FSA ID and Complete the Free Application for Federal Student Aid (FAFSA)

 Students (and parents of incoming students applying for institutional need-based scholarships) should create an FSA ID at least one week prior to completing the FAFSA.
 Learn more about the FSA ID, the FAFSA, using the Data Retrieval Tool to upload income and tax return information, as well as view some frequently asked questions about the application process in the following tabs.

-Be sure to include the Oakland University Federal School Code – 002307 - in your list of selected schools to ensure that the OUWB receives your FAFSA application.
+Be sure to include Oakland University Federal School Code (002307) to ensure OU Student Financial Services will receive the FAFSA.

 Students receiving scholarship awards will be notified promptly once a decision has been made.
 Be aware that all institutional scholarships are incorporated into your financial package and may require the adjustment of other forms of financial aid.

 More detailed information regarding the OUWB scholarship selection process can be requested by contacting the Medical School Admissions Team via e-mail at email@example.com.

 *Students over the age of 30 as of August 1st, do not need to include parental information.

 Beginning October 1, 2016 students should file their 2017-2018 Free Application for Federal Student Aid (FAFSA) to apply for financial aid earlier than ever before.
 Students are encouraged to apply for financial aid beginning October 1, 2016, or as soon thereafter as possible, to increase their opportunity to receive aid awarded on a first-come, first-served basis.